Ascot tips: Antepost preview and best bets for QIPCO British Champions Day 2023

 QIPCO British Champions Day is next on the agenda as our expert looks to unearth the long-range value for Ascot.

-2pts win Arrest in British Champions Long Distance Cup at 8/1 or above
+2pts win Arrest in British Champions Long Distance Cup at 10/1 (Coral, Ladbrokes) - 9/1 general

-1pt win Spycatcher in British Champions Sprint Stakes at 10/1 or above
+1pt win Spycatcher in British Champions Sprint Stakes at 12/1 (bet365, William Hill, Unibet)

 QIPCO British Champions Day isn’t always a great card for a long-range bet but the more I delved into the entries and potential running plans this time around, the more I liked.